 • Non-essential utilities, (e.g., cable), general household costs, lab fees, health insurance.

-• You will be contacted within a month’s time with a request to submit a brief reflection paragraph on how this grant has assisted you and can be kept anonymous if you choose.
+• After the process has completed, a staff member will reach out.
+You may be asked to write a brief reflection paragraph on how this grant has assisted you and can be kept anonymous if you choose.
 Your reflection may be shared with donors to the Student Crisis Fund.

 The Office of Equity and Inclusion is responsible for UD’s Sexual Misconduct and Non-Discrimination Policies.
 You can connect with them via their website or by calling 302-831-8063.
 Their office is located in Hullihen Hall 305.
 If there is emergent need for support or services related to sexual misconduct or harassment, please call UDPD at 302-831-2222 or dial 911.